Nowadays, university education is so expensive that you should have a second thought about it before accepting your placement offer.

 Gone are those days when university or college education was enough to make a living on.
 Education then wasn’t as expensive as it’s today where a first degree student will end up with a debt of more than £30,000.00 at the end of a 4-year university programme.

-And because of the exorbitant tuition fees, many young men and women have opted for vocational training courses rather than a university or college education that they can’t afford.
+Many young men and women have opted for vocational training courses rather than a university or college education that they can’t afford.

 Below are what we think you should consider before taking a university admission offer: